 Unaccounted for Gas (UAFG)

-Unaccounted for Gas (UAFG) (the difference between the quantity of Gas received into the Network and delivered out of the Network, over a specified period of time) is supplied by Network Users.
-Where the level of UAFG is less than, or greater than, the benchmark set under the Victorian Gas Distribution System Code, AGN and Network Users make payments to one another of reconciliation amounts, as directed by Australian Energy Market Operator (AEMO), pursuant to the Retail Market Procedures.
+Unaccounted for Gas (UAFG) is the difference between the quantity of Gas received into the Network and delivered out of the Network, over a specified period of time.
+UAFG is supplied by Network Users.
+Where the level of UAFG is less than, or greater than, the benchmark set under the Victorian Gas Distribution System Code, Multinet and Network Users make payments to one another of reconciliation amounts, as directed by Australian Energy Market Operator (AEMO), pursuant to the Retail Market Procedures.

 Ancillary Reference Services